ayush-git890/Bridgelabz_2115000249/README.md

 --> A class is a blueprint or template for creating objects.
 It defines the properties (variables) and behaviors (methods) that the objects created from the class will have.
 --> An object is an instance of a class.
 It represents a specific entity created based on the blueprint provided by the class.
 An object is created by instantiating a class using the new keyword.

+---

 Day-14 -> 02-02-2025 : Assignment 8 assigned on 31-01-2025 on Java Constructors, Instance vs. Class Variables, Access Modifiers is completed and submited...
+I have learned through this assignment is:-

+-> Java Constructor, Instance vs class variable, Access Modifiers...

+1. Java Contructor:- I explored the different types of constructors, including default and parameterized constructors, and understood their role in initializing objects.
+2. Instance vs. Class Variables:- I learned the distinction between instance variables (specific to each object) and class variables (shared across all instances of a class), and how they are used in object-oriented programming.
+3. Access Modifiers:- I gained a solid understanding of access modifiers like private, protected, public, and default, and how they control the visibility and accessibility of class members.